KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

     </small></td>
     <td><small>
-        Provide a list of additional paths that the loader will use to search for layers in addition to the loader's standard Layer library search folder when looking for explicit layer manifest files.
+        Provide a list of additional paths that the loader will use to search for explicit layers in addition to the loader's standard layer library search paths when looking for layer manifest files.
         The paths will be added first, prior to the list of folders that would be searched normally.
     </small></td>